GoogleCloudPlatform/pgadapter/README.md

 Simple query mode and extended query mode are supported, and any data type supported by Spanner is also supported.
-Items, tables and language not native to Spanner is not supported, unless otherwise specified.
+Items, tables and language not native to Spanner are not supported, unless otherwise specified.

 Though the majority of functionality inherent in most PostgreSQL clients (including PSQL and JDBC) are included out of the box, the following items are not supported:
-* Functions.
+* Functions
-* COPY protocol.
+* COPY protocol
-* Prepared Statement DESCRIBE.
+* Prepared Statement DESCRIBE
-* SSL.
+* SSL
 * PSQL meta-commands not included in this list (i.e.: these are supported):
   * `\d <table>`
   * `\dt <table>`